Em-Ant/vote-app/README.md

 ### Simple Full Stack JavaScript MEAN App
 for [freeCodeCamp](http://www.freecodecamp.com) **basejumps**.

-This is a simple **Polling App**, where you can create, vote , and share Polls and Surveys with your friends.
+This is a simple **Polling App**, where you can create, vote, and share Polls and Surveys with your friends.
 It is build using [yeoman angular-full-stack](https://github.com/DaftMonk/generator-angular-fullstack) generator.

 You can check the running project here: http://vote-plex.herokuapp.com/.